RishikeshVadodaria/NMIMS-25-Notes/reinforcement-learning/rl-notes/Lecture Notes - Unit 1.md

 - A self-driving car may use a model to simulate various driving scenarios and plan its route accordingly.

-##### Human Analogy:
+> [!
+Human Analogy]
+>

-- The **model of the environment** is like a **mental map** that a person forms, which helps them predict the likely outcomes of their actions, such as deciding to avoid a route with heavy traffic.
+> - The **model of the environment** is like a **mental map** that a person forms, which helps them predict the likely outcomes of their actions, such as deciding to avoid a route with heavy traffic.

----
-## Final Element of RL Systems: **Model of the Environment**
-- The model **mimics the behavior of the environment**, allowing inferences to be made about how the environment will behave.
-  - For example, given a state and action, the model might predict the resultant next state and next reward.
-- **Models** are used for **planning**, helping the agent decide on a course of action by considering future situations before they are experienced.

-- Methods for solving RL problems that use models and planning are called **model-based methods**, while simpler trial-and-error learning methods are called **model-free methods**.

 ---
 # Types of Reinforcement Learning